liam-cafearo/vgs-dashboard/README.md

 1. To being the deployment I used Heroku via the command line to provision some server space by running the command `heroku create`.
 Heroku then creates an app a with an address and git remote location.
 2. I then installed gunicorn from the command line from within my virtualenv by running the command `pip install gunicorn`.
 3. Then I made sure that all my dependencies had been added to a requirements.txt file.
 Whilst still in my virtualenv I ran the following command `pip freeze --local > requirements.txt`. `pip freeze` lists all the installed packages in a format that pip can use.
 The `--local` gives us a list of installed packages only within the virtualenv.
-The command `> requirements.txt` store the output into a file called requirements.txt.
+The command `> requirements.txt` store the output into a file called **requirements.txt**.

 ## Credits